jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/filters/index.md

 - These are client-side filters.
 As such they only provide usability benefits.
 They have no security benefits, as Jenkins still fetches the full secret list from AWS.
 - The SecretSource implementation does not use the filters, as they are not relevant to it.
+- Filters are `AND`'d when multiple filters are specified.

 ## Tag Filter